mhbka/itemtracker/README.md

 ```

 ## CI/CD and infra
-### Info
+### CI/CD
 A fairly standard setup is used:
 - The backend/embedder Github Action is triggered
-- Backend/embedder is validated, then built into a Docker image and pushed to Docker Hub
+- Backend/embedder is validated, then built into Docker images and pushed to Docker Hub
-- Terraform applies the updated image to a Cloud Run instances + ties them to the appropriate subdomain
+- Terraform applies its config

 The frontend is deployed differently.
 It is simply built and deployed to Github Pages, via Github Actions.
 Its build artifacts sit on the `gh-pages` branch.

 Each of the deployment flows can be viewed via its workflow in `/.github/workflows`.

+### Backend
+The backend is deployed to Compute Engine, and uses Cloud DNS for mapping the domain to the instance.

+The first time this is deployed, some additional DNS setup is required.
+Go to the Cloud DNS console -> the backend zone -> *Registrar setup*; add these NS records for the backend (sub)domain.

+### Embedder
+The embedder is deployed to Cloud Run + Cloud Run Domain Mapping for mapping its domain.

+The first time Terraform successfully deploys this, some additional DNS setup is required to properly map the domains.
+Go to the Cloud Run console -> the service instance -> *Networking* -> *its custom URL*; add these DNS records for the embedder (sub)domain.

 ### Secrets
 The following secrets are needed by Github Actions: